Flood control

 For more information, please call 3-1-1 (TTY: 613-580-2401)

-As snow melts in the spring and during times of significant rainfall, large bodies of water such as rivers may have stronger than usual currents.
+As snow melts in the spring and during times of significant rainfall, bodies of water such as creeks and rivers may have stronger than usual currents.
 The City reminds residents to stay away from all bodies of water.
 Parents should ensure their children and pets stay a safe distance from any water's edge.
 Do not attempt to rescue people or animals should they fall into a river.
 Call 9-1-1 immediately.

 For more information please visit Flooding.

-Basement Flooding and Sewers
+Basement flooding and sewers

 Help prevent basement flooding and reduce the negative effects of flood damage by making a few simple changes around your home.
-Plan ahead, educate yourself and take some early precautions to prevent water from getting into your home.
+Plan ahead, educate yourself and take some early precautions to prevent water from getting into your house.
 Learn about sewer backups and basement flooding, from general questions to what to do and steps to follow in the case of a basement flood or your sewer backs up.

 The best protection in any emergency is knowing what to do.
 Are you ready?

-If a flood is forecast or imminent in your neighbourhood.
+If a flood is forecast or imminent in your neighbourhood:

 - Move important papers/documents, electrical appliances and other important belongings to floors above ground level